TEALSK12/introduction-to-computer-science/lesson_26.md

 ### Review/Introduction

-* Play a review game (such as [Grudge Ball](http://toengagethemall.blogspot.com/2013/02/grudgeball-review-game-where-kids-attack.html)) to remind students of the skills and concepts have been learned in this unit.
+* Play a review game (such as [GrudgeBall](http://toengagethemall.blogspot.com/2013/02/grudgeball-review-game-where-kids-attack.html)) to remind students of the skills and concepts have been learned in this unit.
   * Variables
   * Operators
 * Remind students that their solutions to previous assignments are an excellent resource when trying to accomplish similar tasks.